 I realized then that the really interesting dynamic involved what two people offered to one another in the act of conversing face-to-face.
 Presence was not a uni-directional phenomenon involving the intentionality of each partner individually.
 Presence was not something one person achieved.
 Rather presence emerged from the manner in which the act of conversation coupled the intentionality of each individual.
 To borrow Merleau-Ponty’s lingo (and give it my own somewhat sappy twist), two intentional arcs come together to form a circle of presence.

-When we perceive eyes and hands, facial gestures and posture we perceive these not merely as eyes, hands, etc., but as eyes that signify, hands that mean, etc. We are attuned to much more than the words a person offers to us.
+When we perceive eyes and hands, facial gestures and posture we perceive these not merely as eyes or hands but as eyes that signify, hands that mean, etc. We are attuned to much more than the words a person offers to us.
 Conversation involves the whole body in an act of holistic communication.
-And much of that communication is perceived by us at a non-conscious level, perceiving these dynamics becomes a part of our pre-understanding applied to the act of conversation.
+And we perceive much of that communication at a non-conscious level; perceiving these dynamics becomes a part of our pre-understanding applied to the act of conversation.